The Last Days (2013 film)

-The Last Days (Los últimos días) is a 2013 Spanish science fiction thriller film directed by David and Àlex Pastor.
+The Last Days (Los últimos días) is a 2013 Spanish science fiction thriller film written and directed by David and Àlex Pastor.
 The film had its world premiere on March 20, 2013, in Barcelona, and stars Quim Gutiérrez as a man who must deal with the potential end of all humanity.

 Plot

 Office worker Marc scavenges for food in a downtown Barcelona building that has been ravaged by a catastrophic event.
 Directed to the basement to help dig a tunnel, he almost causes its collapse as he panics over the fate of his girlfriend Julia, who was staying at his apartment at the time of the catastrophe.
 When they break through to a neighboring building, he meets his former boss Enrique, who tells Marc that they can talk later.
 A flashback reveals that Marc, working as a computer engineer, faced possible termination by Enrique.
 Afraid of losing his job, Marc resists Julia's desire to have children.
 The following morning, Marc watches a video of a boy who dies from suicide because his father could not understand or believe in his acute agoraphobia.

 In the present, three months after the unspecified event, Marc and Enrique discuss leaving the building together.
 Enrique, who has a working GPS device, requests that Marc not tell the others about it; Marc reveals that he has stolen supplies formerly owned by Rovira, a dead coworker.
 Enrique is initially dismissive of Marc's scavenged supplies and declines to partner with him, but Marc blackmails Enrique into helping him search for Julia.
 The two set out into the subway system, where a young pickpocket steals the GPS device.
 After a chase and fight over his possessions, Enrique kills Javier, the pickpocket's brother after the power goes out.
 Although worried that Enrique will continue without him, Marc is relieved to find that Enrique is willing to continue their partnership.

 Another flashback shows that Marc's neighbor has not left the building for months.
 At work, Rovira, revealed to have been covertly living in the office, is forced to leave.
 Once thrown out, he convulses; when dragged back in, the convulsions end, but he still dies from the trauma.
 Discussing these strange events at home with Julia, Marc notices that increasing numbers of people are refusing to leave their homes.
 In the present, Marc grows frustrated with Enrique's refusal to reveal why he wants to go to the Olympic city with a bag full of seeds.
 When they believe they have reached Marc's apartment building, they blast their way in with explosives.
 There, they learn that Julia, now pregnant, is not in the building.